Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 Quietness is key so you’ll be pleased to know this clipper is 50 decibels and under which is slightly quieter than the average in this list and one of the best for an anxious pet.
 Of course, it still makes a noise and does vibrate but not to the level where it can be frightening to the dogs.
 Maintenance and cleaning the blade is exactly as you’d expect with the need for disassembly – no oil is included though which isn’t the best but inevitable as the product is shipped from overseas.

 It feels nice in the hands and easy to turn and grip to make the whole process smoother and faster for both man and dog.
 The gold plated finish is a nice touch we feel.
-They have been pretty generous with what’s included with scissors, two combs and 5 different length attachments but again no oil.
+They have been pretty generous with what’s included in the grooming kit with scissors, two combs and 5 different length attachments but again no oil.

-- One of the cheapest best dog clippers on the market
+- One of the best dog grooming clippers on the market at a low price

 - Easy to clean and maintain